-If you’re reading this sentence without difficulty, there’s a pretty good (around 60% chance) that you’ll eventually develop presbyopia.
+If you’re reading this sentence without difficulty, there’s a pretty good (around 60 percent chance) that you’ll eventually develop presbyopia.
 If you’re squinting and leaning back in your chair, then there’s a pretty good chance you’ve already got it.

 Presbyopia, in a nutshell, is age-related loss of the ability to focus on objects close to you.
 If you find yourself holding restaurant menus at arm’s length just to figure out what you’ll be eating, then you probably know what we’re talking about.
 While the exact causes of presbyopia are a little murky, most research points to degradation of the crystalline lens, part of the eye’s light-focusing process.
 There’s not much arguing about the end result though; presbyopia causes loss of visual acuity, eyestrain, and no small amount of annoyance.